-- Attribution theory has been proposed to develop explanations for the fact that when individuals observe behaviour they attempt to determine whether it is internally or externally caused. - Externally caused refers to the environment.
-Internally caused behaviour is attributed to those events that are believed to be under the personal control of the individual. - Does behaviour stem from external or internal factors?
-There are three rules to consider: - Distinctiveness - Does the individual act the same way in other situations? - If it is, the observer is likely to give the behaviour an external attribution. - If this action is not unusual, it will probably be judged as internal. - Consensus - Does the individual act the same as others in the same situation? - Consistency - Does the individual act the same way over time? - If yes, the observer would attribute the behaviour to internal causes. - If no, the observer would conclude the cause to be external.
+- Attribution theory has been proposed to develop explanations for the fact that when individuals observe behaviour, they attempt to determine whether it is internally or externally caused. - Externally-caused behaviour is believed to result from the environment. - Internally-caused behaviour is attributed to those events that are believed to be under the personal control of the individual. - Rules about behaviour are based on three rules: - Distinctiveness - Does individual act the same way in other situations? - If so, the observer is likely to give the behaviour an external attribution. - If this action is not unusual, it will probably be judged as internal.